JustinePile/JustinePile.github.io/index.md

 ---

 ### Heart failure prediction based on clinical features
-As a group, we created a Plotly dashboard in JavaScript to analyze clinical features of heart failure to better understand their relationship with each other
+As a group, we created a Plotly dashboard in JavaScript to analyze clinical features of heart failure to better understand their relationship with each other.
+My principal contributions were the HTML, CSS (forked from Bootstrap), and the third plot.

 ![Group project plotly dashboard](images/Project3.PNG)